punitsoni/dotfiles/nvim/readme.md

 Put filetype specific config here.
 Loaded automatically when filetype is set.
 For example `ftplugin/cpp.lua`

+after/plugin

+Everything here get loaded automatically after the main init.lua and all plugins are finished loading.

 ## Run lua file in nvim environment for development